dilevin/DGPCompFab/README.md

 Please use the issue tracker to report problems with the assignment code.

 ## Brief Explanation of LibFive
+Under the hood this code uses the LibFive library for shape manipulation [https://libfive.com](https://libfive.com).

 You will notice that methods in these assignment take in variables of the type  Kernel::Tree (i.e Kernel::Tree A).

 The code treats A as an implicit function A(x).
 At runtime every x in the scene is passed to A and the surface is evaluated by collecting all x's for which A(x) < 0.